 What Freelancers Should Know About Sidebars

-First and foremost, freelance writers need to know that the sidebar complements or (more importantly) supplements (and adds value to) the article it accompanies.
+First and foremost, freelance writers need to know that the sidebar complements or (more importantly) supplements and adds value to the article it accompanies.
 A sidebar can either be a necessity in order for an article to be complete, or it may simply be a function of extra space that needs to be filled.
 This does not mean that a sidebar is "just filler."
-Whatever information is in a sidebar must be informational and provide the reader with additional information.
+Whatever information is in a sidebar must be on-topic and provide the reader with additional information.

 Sidebars are also used to provide graphic relief to the eye.
 What that means is that they may be used to break up long boxes of text that become burdensome for the reader and prevent an even flow of reading.
 They may also be used to catch the eye of the reader as they flip through the printed piece or view it online.

 An editor may request sidebars to accompany your assignment, but it's also a good idea to suggest some possibilities when you pitch a story.
 This shows that you've thought through your idea to the end and you've considered all the angles and needs of the reader.